byyangyby/SeroMetrics/README.md

 In this data set, cross-sectional antisera were collected, indicating that for each participant, only one titer was available for each tested virus.
-In this situation, the `group_col` argument can be set to *NULL*, and and since all virus strains have different isolation years, the `mode` argument can be set to *NULL*.
+In this situation, the `group_col` argument can be set to *NULL*, and since all virus strains have different isolation years, the `mode` argument can be set to *NULL*.

         #show the basic structure of the dataset